cycloss/prometheus-example/README.md

 ## Other

 - The nginx config is configured to only allow curl, postman and mozilla user agents to show how bots can be fobbed off
+- The alert manager does not work as it is commented out in the compose file, as well as the `prometheus.yml`.
+It also does not have valid slack credentials in the `alertmanager.yml`.
+If these are corrected, it should work.